Tenzin-div/project2/README.md

 # project2
-this project in vs code by tenzin kalsnag
+this project in vs code by Tenzin Kalsang